RH: What do you want people to know about your organization?

 RH: Who are some of the interesting people you’ve met while working for your organization?

-RH: What would you say to someone thinking about donating, volunteering, etc?
+RH: What would I say to someone thinking about donating, volunteering, etc?